Industrial arts

 Industrial arts is an educational program that features the fabrication of objects in wood or metal using a variety of hand, power, or machine tools.
-Industrial Arts are commonly referred to as Technology Education.
+Industrial arts are commonly referred to as Technology Education.
 It may include small engine repair and automobile maintenance, and all programs usually cover technical drawing as part of the curricula.
 As an educational term, industrial arts dates from 1904 when Charles R. Richards of Teachers College, Columbia University, New York suggested it to replace manual training.

-In the United States, industrial arts classes are colloquially known as "shop class"; these programs expose children to the basics of home repair, manual craftsmanship, and machine safety.
+In the United States, industrial arts classes are colloquially known as "shop class"; these programs expose students to the basics of home repair, manual craftsmanship, and machine safety.
 Most industrial arts programs were established in comprehensive rather than dedicated vocational schools and focused on a broad range of skills rather than on a specific vocational training.
 In 1980, the name of industrial arts education in New York State was changed to "technology education" during what was called the "Futuring Project".
 The project goal was to increase students' technological literacy.

-In Victoria (VIC, Australia) industrial arts is still a key part of the high school curriculum.
+In Victoria, Australia, industrial arts is still a key part of the high school curriculum.
 The term now describes a key study of technology that focuses on both engineering and industrial technologies.
-Additionally, design using the aforementioned technologies is now a key part of the industrial arts curriculum and has been since the mid-1980s when the subject of technics was introduced into Victorian high schools.
+Additionally, design using the aforementioned technologies is now a key part of the industrial arts curriculum and has been since the mid-1980s.

-One of the most important aspects of industrial arts is still that while students design they ultimately realize a solution; learning the challenges involved with working with materials and also the challenges of small-scale project management.
+One of the most important aspects of industrial arts is that students design and create solutions; learning the challenges involved with working with materials and also the challenges of small-scale project management.

 Some universities have doctoral programs in industrial arts.

+Industrial arts includes product design, industrial design, industrial photography and digital business arts.